dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 already present in the image, then the file from the archive will overwrite it (same as with the image overlay).

-Additionally, KIWI can include the archive inside the *initrd* by setting the optional attribute `bootinclude` to `"true"`.

 .. _xml-description-product-and-namedCollection-element: